ADHD or Anxiety? Why You Procrastinate (and How to Tell the Difference)

 Many of these strategies are expanded on in my Executive Function Toolkit, which focuses on practical ways to support difficulties with task initiation, follow-through, attention, and other executive functioning skills.

-When avoidance is driven by anxiety, the focus shifts toward reducing fear and increasing tolerance for uncertainty.
+When anxiety is driving procrastination, the focus shifts toward reducing avoidance and increasing tolerance for discomfort.

 Many of these strategies are discussed more fully in my Anxiety Toolkit, which includes practical coping skills for managing different types of anxiety.